zulip/zulip/docs/production/deployment.md

 All puppet modules under `zulip::profile` are allowed to be configured stand-alone on a host.
-You can see most likely manifests you might want to choose in the list of includes in [the main manifest for the default all-in-one Zulip server][voyager.pp], though it's also possible to subclass some of the lower-level manifests defined in that directory if you want to customize.
+You can see most likely manifests you might want to choose in the list of includes in [the main manifest for the default all-in-one Zulip server][standalone.pp], though it's also possible to subclass some of the lower-level manifests defined in that directory if you want to customize.
 A good example of doing this is in the [zulip_ops Puppet configuration][zulipchat-puppet] that we use